idearium/cli/README.md

 - `c project` is for project nanagement.
 - `c yarn` is for everything is for everything Yarn.

+Be aware that `kubectl` uses a global configuration, but the `c kc` command supercedes those where possible and ensures kubectl runs in the context of the project you're within.

 ## Concepts

 The cli has two concepts to be aware of: